-"From the first time I saw them, I knew they were going to be popular," said Al Buczkowski, owner of the Oak View Shell gas station.
-"We just got them in and my shipment's almost gone."
+"From the first time I saw them, I knew they were going to be popular," said Al Buczkowski, owner of Oak View Shell gas station.
+"We just got them in, and my shipment's almost gone."

 Down the road at Casitas Market, only a few fishermen have bought the worms, so clerks there are taking a wait-and-see attitude.
-Birds at Lake Casitas clearly prefer mealworms--which many fishermen buy just to feed to ducks and nesting grackles--but Randy King, manager of the marina at Lake Casitas, said fish have always preferred the Canadian night crawler--the earthworm's pencil-length big brother--which is the worm that now comes in colors.
+Birds at Lake Casitas clearly prefer meal worms--which many fishermen buy just to feed to ducks and nesting grackles--but Randy King, manager of the marina at Lake Casitas, said fish have always preferred Canadian night crawlers--the earthworm's pencil-length big brothers--which are the worms that now come in colors.

 Nationwide, the newcomers are gaining in popularity, especially the green variety, which glow in the dark.
-At this year's Pro Michigan fishing series near Detroit, angler Paul Weller used one to hook a record 11.5-pound walleye.
+At this year's Pro Michigan fishing series near Detroit, angler Paul Weller used one to hook a record 11 1/2-pound walleye.

 It's the color and the pungent odor that attract fish, said John Kelley, a worm wholesaler in Guadalupe, near Santa Maria, who sells them to retailers in Ventura County.
-Thirty feet underwater, the wigglers glow through the murk, and some fish--which are drawn to color, light and smell--find them irresistible.
+Thirty feet underwater the little wigglers glow through the murk, and fish--which are drawn to color, light and smell--find them irresistible.